lucholaf/LFParse/README.md

 Build
 -----

-* clone and import AFNetworking.
+* git submodule init
+* git submodule update
-* add a keys.h file to the project with this template and fill it with real keys:
+* add a keys.h file to the project with this template and fill it with real parse.com keys.
+Pay attention that the key is the REST key and not the client key:

 ```
 #define APP_ID @"..."